shipengqi/commitizen/README.md

   help        Help about any command

 Flags:
-  -a, --add               tell the command to automatically stage files that have been modified and deleted, but new files you have not told Git about are not affected.
+  -q, --quiet             suppress summary after successful commit -v, --verbose           show diff in commit message template
+      --author string     override author for commit
+      --date string       override date for commit
+  -a, --all               commit all changed files.
-  -s, --signoff           add a Signed-off-by trailer by the committer at the end of the commit log message.
+  -s, --signoff           add a Signed-off-by trailer.
-      --dry-run           you can use the --dry-run flag to preview the message that would be committed, without really submitting it.
+      --amend             amend previous commit
+      --dry-run           do not create a commit, but show the message and list of paths that are to be committed.
   -t, --template string   template name to use when multiple templates exist.
   -d, --default           use the default template, '--default' has a higher priority than '--template'.
   -h, --help              help for commitizen